-During the COVID-19 pandemic, the Lottery balanced safety and concern for its employees, retail partners, players, and the public at large, with the need to fulfill its critical mission of supplementing education funding.
-As California largely returns to pre-pandemic activities, the Lottery continues its commitment to support the recovery of it partners and stakeholders.
-During fiscal year 2021-22, the Lottery's network of retail partners returned to its pre-pandemic size of more than 23,000.
-The Lottery supports its retail partners as they recover from the pandemic by offering extended payment terms and waiving some fees.
+The Lottery continues its commitment to balance safety and concern for its employees, retail partners, players, and the public at large, with the need to fulfill its critical mission of supplementing education funding.
+During fiscal year 2022-23, the Lottery's network of retail partners consisted of more than 23,000.
+The Lottery supports its retail partners by making its product more appealing, fun, and exciting for Lottery players.
 Additionally, Lottery staff worked diligently to reduce prize claim processing times and expand its program of paying qualifying prizes by check at some district offices.
 These efforts get needed funds to prizewinners more quickly.

 The Lottery recognizes it has a responsibility to its players to encourage responsible gaming.
-During fiscal year 2021-22, the Lottery was recertified at the highest level, Level 4 Responsible Gaming, from the World Lottery Association.
+During fiscal year 2022-23, the Lottery was recertified at the highest level, Level 4 Responsible Gaming, from the World Lottery Association.